chriswinter90/pomodoro-task-master/README.md

 - [x] "Snooze" timer
 - [x] Add Kanban view
 - [x] Play sound
-- [ ] Flashy flashy
+- [x] Flashy flashy
-  - When timer is inactive for 5 minutes
+  - When a timer is inactive for 5 minutes
-  - During break time
 - [x] User Settings
   - Flashy flashy on inactive timer
     - If on customize length of inactivity time